amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/ms-in-depth.md

    - There are two main functions: `mergeSort()` and `merge()`.

 2. **mergeSort() Function:**
    - Has an exit condition using an `if` statement (base case) to stop recursion.
+The base case `(inputList.length === 1)` stops the recursion when the problem becomes small enough.
+Recursion is a powerful technique, but it's important to ensure that the base case is reached and that the recursion doesn't lead to infinite calls.
    - In the `else` statement:
      - Calculate midpoint to divide the array into `left` and `right`.
      - Use recursion to sort each smaller subarray (`left` and `right`).